faisalhasnain/serverless-graphql-api-demo/README.md

       npm start
       ```

-  Yay! 🎉 You got the GraphiQL playground running at http://localhost:4000/graphiql
+  Yay! 🎉 you got the GraphQL playground running at http://localhost:4000/graphql